 - You should have about 2 cups of liquid.
 This is what we will use to make the gravy.

-- In a small saucepan, melt 2 tablespoons of butter.
+- In a small saucepan, melt 2 tbsp of butter.

-- Once completely melted, add 2 tablespoons of flour.
+- Once completely melted, add 2 tbsp of flour.

 - Cook the flour in the butter for a few minutes, stirring constantly.